blockchainofthings/Catenis-API-Docs/source/includes/client_libraries.md

 # Client libraries

-To make it easier for developers to interact with the Catenis Enterprise API and overcome the hurdles of authenticating each request, Blockchain of Things provide open-source client libraries for different programming languages and environments.
+To make it easier for developers to interact with the Catenis API and overcome the hurdles of authenticating each request, Blockchain of Things provide open-source client libraries for different programming languages and environments.

 The following libraries are currently available: